-Before connecting the instrument to other electronic devices, turn off the power of all the devices, Also, before turning any devices on or off, make sure to set all volume levels to minimum (0).
-Otherwise, damage to the devices, electrical shock, or even permanent hearing loss may occur.
+Before connecting the instrument to other electronic components, turn off the power of all the components.
+Also, before turning any components on or off, make sure to set all volume levels to minimum (0).
+Otherwise, damage to the components, electrical shock, or even permanent hearing loss may occur.

-Do not place any devices in an unstable position.
+Do not place any external devices in an unstable position.
 Doing so may cause the device to fall and result in damage.